 A lot of love, time and effort goes into Byron Gourmet Pasta’s new take-home lasagne.
 First, local Coopers Shoot tomatoes are cooked for at least 24 hours for a rich tomato sauce, then the meat sauce, using local Hayters Hill beef is also slow cooked for 24 hours.
 A creamy bechamel is made, then it’s all constructed using Byron Gourmet Pasta’s hand made pasta sheets.
 Available frozen from the Byron Gourmet Pasta stall at Mullumbimby Farmers Market, it’s a delicious and easy take home meal.
 (It also works as an ice brick to keep your produce cold while you’re out shopping and will be defrosted and ready to cook by the time you’re ready for dinner.)

 Growing underground protected from the elements, root vegetables flourish in winter.
-They’re packed with vitamins, and their earthy, robust flavour is ideal for winter meals – think roast parsnips, or mashed sweet potato.
+They’re packed with vitamins, and their earthy, robust flavour is ideal for winter/spring meals – think roast parsnips, or mashed sweet potato.
 Root vegetables are in season now and available all over the market.
 Along with potatoes, carrots, and beetroots, you’ll also find these: